News & Trending Travel News

 No matter where you’re flying, the average domestic flight now costs hundreds of dollars — and that’s just for the ticket.

-Everything from checking a bag to accessing Wi-Fi costs extra these days.
+These days, everything from checking a bag to accessing Wi-Fi costs extra.
 This can put a comfortable flight way out of your budget, especially if you're trying to travel more this year.

 But even in an age where airlines seem to charge for the simplest convenience, most companies still offer a handful of items for free.
 All you have to do is ask.